-Once the neck lift surgery has been completed, patients are taken to the recovery room for approximately two hours.
+Once the neck liposuction has been completed, patients are taken to the recovery room for approximately two hours.
 Patients will stay with our recovery nurses, being monitored and observed closely.
 When drowsiness from the anesthetic subsides, our nurses will discharge the patient to home in the care of a responsible adult who can drive them home and help to care for them during their convalescence and postoperative recovery.
 There is usually very little pain with a neck lift surgery; the drains are uncomfortable, but they do serve a function.
 Drains will extract blood out from underneath the skin so that it does not accumulate underneath the skin in the first two to four days following surgery.
 Patients will also note that they are quite tired and exhausted in the first week or two after the surgery due to the healing process and recuperation from the surgery.

 Side Effects of Anesthesia

 There is some post operative nausea after the neck lift surgery due to the anesthesia or from the narcotic pain medication.
 These are the two most common reasons.
-Dr. Portuese will give anti-nausea medication during and after the surgery to help prevent any further postoperative nausea.
+Dr. Portuese will give anti-nausea medication during and after the surgery to help prevent any postoperative nausea.
 Patients may also occasionally complain of dry mouth and sore throat, which is again related to anesthesia and a temporary condition.